exercism/rust/exercises/concept/assembly-line/.docs/introduction.md

 - 128 bits: `u128`, `i128`

 Note that there are only 32-bits and 64-bits variants for floating-point numbers.

-## Integers

-- Integers: numbers with no digits behind the decimal separator (whole numbers).
-  Integer types can either store only positive numbers (unsigned) or store either positive and negative numbers (signed).
-  Examples are -6, 0, 1, 25, 976 and 500000.

-## Floating Point Numbers

-- Floating-point numbers: numbers with zero or more digits behind the decimal separator.
-  Examples are -2.4, 0.1, 3.14, 16.984025 and 1024.0.

 ## Converting between number types